RY997/Thesis/thesis.typ

 This modular and hierarchical structure within the IrisCodeEditorSession facilitates a granular representation of user interactions, allowing for the management and tracking of messages, content types, and exercise plans.
 The inclusion of subtypes in IrisMessageContent enhances the system's versatility, accommodating diverse forms of communication between users and Iris.
 The robust definition of IrisExercisePlan and its associated components ensures a comprehensive framework for proposing, executing, and monitoring exercise plans, thereby contributing to the overall effectiveness and adaptability of the Iris system.

 === Dynamic Model
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This subsection should contain dynamic UML diagrams.
-These can be a UML state diagrams, UML communication diagrams or UML activity diagrams.*Important:* Make sure to describe the diagram and its rationale in the text. *Do not use UML sequence diagrams.*
-]

 #figure(
   image("figures/activity (2).svg", width: 80%),
   caption: [